We're on Instagram. Follow @rifleconfigurator

 Single-Side vs Ambi: Which to Buy

-The two LAT versions share identical cassette internals: the same 3-3.5 lb pull, flat bow, 17-4 stainless construction, and ARSE function.
+The two LAT versions share identical cassette internals: the same 3-3.5 lb pull, 17-4 stainless construction, and ARSE function.
 The only difference is the selector.
 The single-side LAT ($349.99) exposes Safe, Semi, and Enhanced Semi on the left side of the lower like a standard AR selector.
 The Ambi ($375) adds a matching lever on the right side.

 Buy the Ambi if you shoot left-handed or run your rifle behind barricades where you switch shoulders, since a right-side selector lets your firing-hand thumb reach the safety in either position.
 Right-handed shooters with no ambi requirement should save the $25 and take the single-side LAT.
 Both drop into the same lowers and both need the same buffer setup.